pucardotorg/dristi/README.md

 Privacy & Security by Design: Managing security and privacy of data is crucial to building and maintaining trust between ecosystem participants and thus will be a critical design principle.
 All data access is through API calls to only authenticated and authorized stakeholders to ensure only those with necessary permissions can see/consume data.
 Standard and certifications for data privacy and security are ensured and all personal information is stored in an encrypted format.

+[25 March 2025]: Note that no active work is happening in this repo for the time being.
+Will update again when things start to move again.